 - Consider vegan-friendly chains: Many chain restaurants, such as Chipotle and Panera, offer a wide range of options.
 These restaurants can be a good choice for vegan diners, as they often have clearly marked vegan options on their menus and are used to accommodating special requests.

-Eating out as a vegan can be a challenge, but with some careful planning and creativity, it is possible to enjoy a satisfying meal at any restaurant.
+Eating out is one of the problems with a vegan diet, but with some careful planning and creativity, it is possible to enjoy a satisfying meal at any restaurant.
 Whether you research restaurants in advance, make special requests, bring your own food, or get creative with side dishes, there are many strategies you can use when eating out.

 How Can Vegans Ensure They Are Getting Enough Nutrients